The historical monuments

 A conservation strategy

 For a long time, a condition of buildings protected under historic monuments is published periodically on the basis of assessments carried out periodically by the departments responsible for historic monuments.
 Since 2007, it has been communicated to Parliament and since 2018, it has been posted online.
-Public or private owners are encouraged to scale up maintenance programmes, and regional directorates are invited to devote 15% of the total annual budget.
+Public or private owners are encouraged to scale up maintenance programmes, and regional management is invited to devote 15% of the total annual budget.

 On average, the budget allocated by the State to the maintenance and restoration of historic monuments reaches nearly €300 million in payment credits, excluding major projects, such as the Grand Palais or the Château de Villers-Côterêts.
 Every year, between 6,000 and 7,000 works, outside public institutions, are carried out on historic monuments (buildings or movable objects).
 10% of the operations concern movable objects, of which 2% are organs.